BDC Hamburger Icon

 An examination of success

 As consultants for McKinsey’s New York corporate headquarters, Waterman and Peters began studying structure and people, which led to the discovery of similar outlines for excellent Fortune 500 companies.
-With this information, they developed the McKinsey 7-S Model to link strategy and organizational effectiveness; they effectively connected people, customers and actions as factors to study and develop.
+With this information, they developed the McKinsey 7-S Framework to link strategy and organizational effectiveness; they connected employees, customers and actions as elements to develop.

 Did you find this content helpful?